odoo/documentation/accounting/others/adviser/assets.rst

 and deprecation accounts, amortization method, etc. That way, advisers can configure asset types and users can further record assets without having to provide any complex accounting information.
-They just need to provide an asset type on the supplier bill.
+They just need to provide an asset type on the vendor invoice.

 You should create asset types for every group of assets you frequently buy like "Cars: 5 years", "Computer Hardware: 3 years".
 For all other